Quansight-Labs/quansight-labs-site/posts/2019/05/spyder-4-coming-closer-beta2-is-now-available.md

 This has been a
 [long awaited feature](https://github.com/spyder-ide/spyder/issues/2350)
 and will be the default theme for this new version.
-Users can still select the traditional OS specific theme by going to the **Appearance** section on our **Preferences** dialog.
+Users can still select the traditional OS specific theme by going to the **Appearance** section in our **Preferences** dialog.

 This enhancement was enabled by the work of